MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   ![In-meeting dialog not aligned](~/assets/images/submission/validation-in-meeting-dialog-not-aligned.png)
   :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: In meeting dialog not aligned to center of the meeting stage.

-* Should be dismissed once a user selects a button or performs an action.
+* Must be dismissed after a user selects a button or performs an action.

 ## Notifications